Chemistry

 CHEM 215-3 Organic Chemistry III (1 Unit) Advanced concepts in modern organic chemistry will be introduced.
 The material will focus on recent developments in synthetic organic chemistry, including: concerted/pericyclic reactions, catalysis, green/environmental chemistry, automated synthesis, and combinatorial/screening methods.
 Prerequisite: Grade of C- or better in CHEM 215-2 and in CHEM 235-2.
 Must be taken concurrently with CHEM 235-3.
 Natural Sciences Distro Area

-CHEM 215-MG-1 Midquarter Study Group CHEM 215-1: Organic Chemistry 1 (0 Unit) Peer-guided study group for students enrolled in CHEM 215-1.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+CHEM 215-MG-1 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in CHEM 215-1.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

-CHEM 215-MG-2 Midquarter Study Group: CHEM 215-2 Organic Chemistry 2 (0 Unit) Peer-guided study group for students enrolled in CHEM 215-2.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+CHEM 215-MG-2 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in CHEM 215-2.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 CHEM 215-SG-1 Peer-Guided Study Group: Organic Chemistry I (0 Unit) Peer-guided study group for students enrolled in CHEM 215-1.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.